 What is risk management?

 The goal of risk management isn’t to avoid risk entirely.
-Instead, it's to identify potential problems before they occur and have a plan for monitoring and addressing them.
+(That’s impossible.)
+Instead, it’s to identify potential problems before they occur and have a plan for monitoring and addressing them.
 There are four essential steps to the risk management process:

 - Risk identification